 Unless there are significant changes in the amount of data in a table or new or deleted indexes, Derby will probably come up with the same statement execution plan for the same statement if you submit it more than once.
 This means that the same statements should share the same plan, and Derby should not recompile them.
-Derby allows you to ensure this in the following ways (in order of importance):
+Derby allows you to ensure this by using the statement cache.